 Ready to get started?

-Click below to browse the Accounting and Payroll program at Herzing College Ottawa.
-It’s 10-months long, and includes a 4-week internship.
-Follow the link to see program details, chat live with an Admissions Advisor, or request free information by email.
+Click below to browse the accounting and payroll program at Herzing College (Ottawa, Toronto, and Winnipeg campuses).
+It’s less than 12 months long and includes an internship.
+Follow the link to see program details, chat live with an admissions advisor, or request free information by email.
 We’re here to help!